Couple speaks to one another as wife types on laptop

 Lower vs. higher credit limits

 A higher credit limit could be a good choice for you.
-However, it depends on your unique circumstances.
+The best fit depends on your unique circumstances.
 If you’re able to stay on top of your balance and make on-time payments, a higher limit could increase your available credit and reduce your credit utilization ratio.
-However, if a higher limit may tempt you to spend more than you can afford, then a lower credit limit may be better.
+However, if a higher limit may tempt you to spend more than you can afford, then a lower credit limit may help you avoid credit card debt.

 So, what’s a good credit limit to have?